mark279455/KnightsTour/README.md

 Version Control
-The site was created using the Gitpod and pushed to github to the remote repository ‘Quicksilver-IT’.
+The site was created using the Gitpod and pushed to github to the remote repository ‘KnightsTour’.

 The following git commands were used throughout development to push code to the remote repo: